 Appearing in the sponsored links requires entering into an auction and competing with other bidders for advertising space.
 So, the million dollar question: why engage in paid search advertising or hire a consultant when you can rank in Google's organic results for free?

-First of all, organic SEO isn't free.
+First of all, organic search marketing, AKA SEO, isn't free.
 It takes a lot of time, effort and knowledge to win high organic search engine rankings.
 Those resources are anything but free for your company.
 Especially for newer, less established sites, it can take quite a while to gain enough domain authority to get on the first few pages for your best keywords.
 And most people never click beyond the first page!
 In the meantime, you're just sitting around waiting for qualified leads.

 And entering into the Google AdWords auction isn’t as tricky as it sounds.
 It’s simple math.